-Local Holiday Market helps to provide aid relief to Ukraine
+Local holiday market helps to provide aid relief to Ukraine

-SAVANNAH, G.A.
-(WSAV) — Savannah Supports Ukraine held a Ukrainian Christmas Market to raise funds for aid relief this afternoon.
+SAVANNAH, Ga.
+(WSAV) — Savannah Supports Ukraine held a Ukrainian Christmas Market to raise funds for aid relief Monday afternoon.

 Less than two months will be one year since Russia attacked Ukraine, and local refugees and volunteers are making sure this country is not forgotten about this Christmas.